Frequently Asked Questions

 I can't find my sides.
 Where are they?

 Make sure you are logged in to your account.
-Go to the event page, and scroll all the way down past the class description to the class roster.
+Go to "My Signups", then click on the title of the event to get to the event detail page, and scroll all the way down past the class description to the class roster.
 Your assigned sides will appear next to your name.
 Sides are posted 1 - 3 days before your class starts.
-This means sides may be posted as late as the day before your class starts, so keep checking back periodically.
+This means sides may be posted as late as the DAY OF YOUR CLASS, so keep checking back periodically.

 What should I prepare for my class?